sky-uk/feed/README.md

 Any resource sets that do not have an ingress entry are deleted and for any new ingress entry an ALIAS record is created to point to the correct ELB.

-Each ingress must have the following tag `sky.uk/frontend-elb-scheme` set to `internal` or `internet-facing` so the A record can be set to the correct
+Each ingress must have the following tag `sky.uk/frontend-elb-scheme` set to `internal` or `internet-facing` so the A record can be set to the correct ELB.
-ELB.

-# Remaining TODOs for production

-There are a few known issues that we need to address before we consider feed production ready.

-- Move to ALBs to fix 504s caused by nginx reloads.
-- Move to endpoints to support zero downtime during pod deployments.
-- Expose upstream data as prometheus metrics.
+## Ingress annotations

+The controllers support several annotations on ingress resources:

+- `sky.uk/allow: 10.10.10.10/32` - Restrict access to the specified CIDR block or IP.
+- `sky.uk/frontend-elb-scheme: internal` - Use the ELB with matching scheme.
+Can be either `internal` or `internet-facing`.
+- `sky.uk/strip-path: true` - Strip the ingress path when sending the request to the backend service.
+Can be either `true` or `false`.
+Note that nginx may break some url encoded values when enabled.
+- `sky.uk/backend-keepalive-seconds: 28` - Idle seconds for keepalive connections to the backend service.
+Usually this should be less than the idle timeout in the service itself.

+An example is in [examples](examples/pod.yml).

+# ALB Support

+feed has support for ALBs.
+Unfortunately, ALBs have a bug that prevents non-disruptive deployments of feed (specifically, they don't respect the deregistration delay).
+As a result, we don't recommend using ALBs at this time.

 # Building